BKWLD/cloak-visual/demo/content/demo.md

 ## Base component

 Renders a `vue-visual` instance using Cloak defaults.
+When deployed to Netlify,this uses [the `netlify` provider](https://image.nuxtjs.org/providers/netlify) to produce a srcset.

 <cloak-visual
   image='https://cloak-visual.netlify.app/landscape.jpg'